tsgates/arch-wiki-markdown/wiki/Creating_Arch_Linux_disk_image.md

     # mount archlinux.raw $TMPDIR

-Install the packages you want on the system (like the base group):
+Install arch-install-scripts and then install the packages you want on the system (like the base group):

     # pacstrap $TMPDIR base

+Note: the above command may leaves you with errors about missing libraries.
+See above warning

 > Write a fstab file for the guest